 Vegan alternative #1 Violife vegan cheese

 Cheese glorious cheese.
-Cheese is one of the foods many people say they could never give up, especially today as it’s national cheese day.
+Cheese is one of the foods many people say they could never give up.

 If I could I would have cheese on everything.
 And I’m not alone, people cant help themselves when a cheese board appears and often cheese on toast isn’t just a want, it’s a need.